Routine Dental Treatments

 Dental check-ups and treatments involve close contact between the dentist and patient.
 Drills and other high-speed tools create a lot of ‘spray’ from patients’ mouths so dentists need to use protective clothing and equipment.

 COVID-19 has a seven-day period before symptoms show, where someone wouldn’t know they had it and could pass it on to others.
 If an unsuspecting patient had a filling, the spray from doing that procedure would likely infect the dentist and the nurse.

-The personal protective equipment dentists wear when using high-speed tools is currently required by hospitals treating coronavirus patients.
+We now have the personal protective equipment available that dentists wear when using high-speed tools.
 Without this equipment dentists, hygienists, therapists and nurses are not safe to treat patients as normal.

 What if I have a dental emergency?